riganti/dotvvm-docs/Pages/concepts/viewmodels/overview.md

 The analyzers are packaged within the main DotVVM NuGet package and therefore should be automatically registered by your IDE when referencing the new framework version.

-These analyzers will notify you about potential problems problems in your code-base by issuing warnings.
+These analyzers will notify you about potential problems in your codebase by issuing warnings.

-The analyzers implement several checks that evaluate whether viewmodels are serializable of not.
+The analyzers implement several checks that evaluate whether viewmodels are serializable or not.
 * **DotVVM02** - Use only serializable properties in viewmodels
    * Guard analyzing the properties and their types to determine whether they are JSON-serializable by DotVVM.
 This will notify you when you try to use an unsupported type in the viewmodel.
 * **DotVVM03** - Do not use public fields in viewmodels